About Us

 This is with the same therapist and at the same time of the same day each week.
 The aim is to understand your problems at a deeper level.
 Even short-term psychodynamic psychotherapy requires commitment of between 6-12 months or 25-40 sessions.
 Longer-term therapy usually lasts between 12-24 months or 40-80 sessions.
 Sessions last 50 minutes.

-The Therapeutic Community (TC) is an exciting and innovative therapy which is new to Derby, although it has it roots in the intensive group programme that has been running here since 1994.
+The Therapeutic Community (TC) is an exciting and innovative therapy which is new to Derby, although it has its roots in the intensive group programme that has been running here since 1994.
 It provides an opportunity to increase understanding of your psychological, emotional, and social functioning, with the aim of supporting personal development.
 This is achieved through groupwork and by participating in the community, gradually taking on tasks and responsibilities as your own journey unfolds.
-Tasks might include arranging the chairs for the meeting or taking minutes.
+Tasks might include chairing community meetings, arranging the chairs for the meeting or taking minutes.

 The TC is very different from most therapies in the NHS, and different from the intensive group programme as it is built on a strong ethos of equality and working together.
 There is less of a hierarchy and less difference in role between staff and patients.
 Staff are members of the TC too, and work as part of the community to help members overcome matters that are troubling them.
 However, they often take more of a back seat and facilitate members helping each other.